 There is no going back.
 Government will just keep printing as this is their only solution to address the problem.

-If you'd like help rolling over all or part of your 401K into precious metals, we recommend reaching out to either Augusta Precious Metals or Goldco.
-Of the dozens of precious metals companies we have researched, these two are the best.
-By far.
+If you'd like help rolling over all or part of your 401K into precious metals, we recommend reaching out to either Goldco.
+Of the hundreds of precious metals companies we have researched, these they are the best.

 The customers of Augusta Precious Metals not only enjoy low costs but also know exactly how much they are paying and for what.
 It is due to this reason that Augusta finds itself as the best gold IRA company on this list due to its transparent pricing.